1/48

 What is Polymerization?

-When an alkene’s C=C bond breaks and the alkene is used as a monomer to build a polymer of repeating units
+When an alkene’s C=C bond breaks and the alkene is used as a monomer to build a polymer of repeating units (can also happen with other unsaturated molecules that aren’t alkenes)

-What are two examples of polymers?
+What are three examples of polymers?

 Poly(chloroethene) - PVC